 - 2 staged readings for the public in a local venue

 - Basic technical capabilities with a sound designer and lighting designer

 - Rehearsal facilities will be provided for a 2 week, in-person, rehearsal process, equipped with printers to implement live edits – we love new pages!

 - Each piece will be assigned a professional creative team including a seasoned director, dramaturg, stage manager, as well as a qualified cast

-- Four panelists, locally and out-of-state, will provide moderated critique, along with playing a key role in the script editing process
+- 3 panelists, locally and out-of-state, will provide moderated critique after each presentation, along with playing a key role in the script editing process

 TR Studio Theatre, 3027 Barrow Drive, Raleigh, NC, 27616